South Korea's Dairy Industry: An In-depth Analysis

 - Maeil Dairies Co., Ltd.: Known for its wide range of dairy products such as cheese and yogurt.

-- Seoul Milk Cooperative: The largest dairy cooperative in South Korea, it plays a crucial role in stabilizing milk prices.
+- Seoul Milk Cooperative: The largest dairy cooperative in South Korea, playing a crucial role in stabilizing milk prices.

 Export and Import Dynamics

-South Korea exports about 10,000 metric tons of dairy products annually, targeting key markets like China, Japan, and Southeast Asia.
-Conversely, the country imports approximately 150,000 metric tons of dairy products, primarily from major exporters such as the United States, Australia, and New Zealand.
+South Korea exports about 10,000 metric tons of dairy products annually, mainly targeting markets like China, Japan, and Southeast Asia.
+Conversely, the country imports approximately 150,000 metric tons of dairy products, primarily from major exporters like the United States, Australia, and New Zealand.

 Recent Industry Events